Gare de Lyon rail accident: Overview

-After the train passed Maisons-Alfort, it reached a four-degree grade that led to Gare de Lyon.
+After the train passed Maisons-Alfort–Alfortville, it reached a 4% grade that led to Gare de Lyon.
 When Saulin passed a yellow signal instructing him to slow the train in preparation for being switched to an empty platform, Saulin discovered his brakes barely worked.
 As the train picked up speed from its descent, Saulin desperately radioed an emergency warning, but failed to identify himself to the controller.
 He pressed the general alarm button on his radio and left his cab to evacuate the passengers to the rear of the train.

-Train 153944 crashed into a delayed outbound train as its passengers were evacuating, heeding warnings made by the delayed train's driver, André Tanguy, who bravely remained in his cab at the time, repeating a warning over the intercom numerous times until he was killed in the collision.
+Train 153944 crashed into a delayed outbound train, which was in the midst of evacuating its passengers.
+The outbound train's driver, André Tanguy, bravely remained in his cab to lead the evacuation effort, repeating a warning over his train's intercom numerous times until he was killed in the collision.

 Investigation

 Initial thoughts were that the collision was the result of a terrorist act, due to a recent string of bombings of French trains in and around Paris.
 This theory was supported by the fact that investigators who were examining the wrecked shell of train 153944 found the main brake pipe valve, located behind the first car, closed.
 When open, this valve allows compressed air generated in the first car to travel back through the other cars to power the compressed air brakes.
 When closed, the brakes on all cars behind the valve are disabled.
 Despite the signs of possible terrorism, the investigators believed that only someone with detailed knowledge of the braking system's workings could have closed the valve.

 Next, whoever pulled the emergency brake was scrutinized, though the person was unknown.
 When a newspaper printed an advertisement asking for the brake-puller to come forward, a young mother, Odile Mirroir, came forward.
 She told investigators that she normally used train 153944's stop at the Le Vert de Maisons station to pick up her children from school.
 However, she was unaware that the new summer timetable meant that her train would not stop at Le Vert de Maisons.
 So not wanting to keep her children waiting, she pulled the emergency brake and left the train.
 She was fined 1,000 francs for her action.

 The investigators then turned to an older interview with Saulin and looked at the record more closely than before.
 After the brake was pulled, Saulin went to the rear of the first car to pull the reset handle, but the handle was sluggish and refused to move.
 Having been overlooked previously, it was discovered that Saulin had placed his hand on the main brake pipe valve to get more leverage to pull the reset handle.
 When Saulin finally pulled the handle, the investigators surmise, he must have also accidentally closed the valve.